mariaciceri/first_project/README.md

 ### Features left to implement

-+ Dropdown menu in the Advice Section for when there are more articles available.
++ Dropdown menu or a page mediating the navigation in the Advice Section for when there are more articles available, making it easy for the user to choose what they want to read;
++ Make the popup window open everytime _Get Help_ is mentioned so the user don't need to go up to the navbar.

 ## Technologies Used

 + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) is the foundation of the pages;
 + [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) adds the style and layout of the pages;
-+ [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) adds responsiveness to the elements on the page;
++ [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) adds responsiveness to the elements on the pages;
-+ [Gitpod](https://gitpod.io/) with VScode desktop extension is the IDE for the project;
++ [Gitpod](https://gitpod.io/) with [VScode](https://code.visualstudio.com/) desktop extension is the IDE for the project;
-+ [Git](https://git-scm.com/) main tool to version control the webpage;
++ [Git](https://git-scm.com/) is the main tool to version control the webpage;
 + [Github](https://github.com/) is where the page is hosted.